Using Driver Verifier to identify issues with Windows drivers for advanced users

 The Driver Verifier tool is included in every version of Windows since Windows 2000.
 It's used to detect and troubleshoot many driver issues that are known to cause system corruption, failures, or other unpredictable behavior.
 This article describes how to use Driver Verifier to isolate and troubleshoot a driver in the system.

-Original product version: Windows Server 2012 Foundation, Windows Server 2012 Essentials, Windows Server 2012 Standard, Windows Server 2012 Datacenter
+Applies to: Windows Server 2012 Foundation, Windows Server 2012 Essentials, Windows Server 2012 Standard, Windows Server 2012 Datacenter

 Original KB number: 244617